-This community health status assessment gathered data from secondary sources such as County Health Rankings and Roadmaps (CHRR), Nebraska Department of Health and Human Services Office of Health Disparities and Health Equity Data Dashboards and American Community Survey/US Census Bureau, and so on to assess the health status of the ECDHD region to identify emerging issues and trends, when possible, and to gauge big changes from the, previous Community Health Improvement Plan priorities.
+This community health status assessment gathered data from secondary sources to assess the health status of the ECDHD region to identify emerging issues and trends, when possible, and to gauge big changes from the previous Community Health Improvement Plan priorities.

-Additionally, this community health status assessment reviews the responses to the community health survey, designed by ECDHD and distributed across the ECDHD region, to determine Community Themes and Strengths.
+Additionally, this community health status assessment uses the responses to the community health survey, designed by ECDHD and distributed across the ECDHD region, to determine Community Themes and Strengths.
 The survey assessed community members' perceptions of important health issues, including wellbeing and quality of life.
-This survey was available in English and Spanish and in print and online and was distributed through ECDHD and their partners.
-Additionally, ECDHD posted the survey link on the ECDHD website and Facebook pages.
-Preliminary results are discussed in this report.
+This survey was available in English and Spanish and was distributed through ECDHD and their partners.
+To promote access to the survey, ECDHD posted the survey link on the ECDHD website and Facebook pages and made it available in print.
+Results are discussed in this report.